Translate this page into:

 Malondialdehyde and glutathione activities

 Malondialdehyde (MDA) is a low molecular weight end-product of lipid hydroperoxide decomposition and is the most often measured as a index of lipid peroxidation.
 According to Satyam,[19] an iMark microplate absorbance reader was used to detect the optical density of MDA spectrophotometrically at 540 nm wavelength according to the manufacturer’s instruction (NWK-MDA01).
 The expression for the enzymatic activity was represented as mM/mL.
-Glutathione activity was assayed spectrophotometrically by the method of Wendel,[20] analyzing glutathione (GSH)/Nicotinamide-adenine dinucleotide phosphate (NADPH)/glutathione reductase (GR) system, by the dismutation of H2O2 at 340 nm.
-Through the capability of glutathione reductase, with NADPH, to regenerate reduced glutathione (GSH) from oxidized glutathione (GSSG), the decrease in NADPH was continuously measured spectrophotometrically while the GSH concentration in the enzymatic cycle remained essentially constant.
-The test measures the enzyme activity indirectly, and as a result of the breakdown of H2O2, reduced GSH is converted to oxidized glutathione (GSSG).
+Glutathione activity was assayed spectrophotometrically by the method of Wendel,[20] analysing glutathione (GSH)/Nicotinamide-adenine dinucleotide phosphate (NADPH)/glutathione reductase (GR) system, by the dismutation of H2O2 at 340 nm.
+Through the capability of glutathione reductase, with NADPH, to regenerate reduced glutathione (GSH) from oxidised glutathione (GSSG), the decrease in NADPH was continuously measured spectrophotometrically while the GSH concentration in the enzymatic cycle remained essentially constant.
+The test measures the enzyme activity indirectly, and as a result of the breakdown of H2O2, reduced GSH is converted to oxidised glutathione (GSSG).
 The GR in the test media regenerates GSSG back to GSH at the expense of NADPH.
 The expression for the enzymatic activity was nmol NADPH/min/mg protein.

 Caspase-3 activity, IL-1β and IL-6 assay